WayneDW/Bayesian-Sparse-Deep-Learning/README.md

 # Bayesian Sparse Deep Learning
 Experiment code for "An Adaptive Empirical Bayesian Method for Sparse Deep Learning".
-The key idea is to show that stochastic approximation is more robust than expectation-maximization (EM) to estimate latent variables.
+The key idea is to show that stochastic approximation is more robust than expectation-maximization (EM) to estimate latent variables in non-linear cases and less sensitive to initial values.

 ## Large-p-small-n Linear Regression